th0masb/jflow/README.md

 Provides support for a multitude of sequence manipulation features for both objects and primitives using sequential lazy evaluating iterator objects inspired by python generators and functional programming techniques.
-The library comes with extensive and rigorous unit tests plus informative documentation.
+Enhanced List and Sets are also provided which provide convenience methods by delegating to their iterators.

 #### Why use this library?
 A clean and intuitive API is provided for sequence manipulation